-Community groups are not required to include a nutrition panel or percentage labelling on packaged food for sale.
+Community groups, including schools, are not required to include a nutrition panel or percentage labelling on packaged food for sale.
 However, information included on the packaging should include the name and address of the community group, a list of the ingredients in that product and a ‘use by’ date or ‘best before’ date.

 People involved with catering must either have on display, or be able to provide on request, a written list of ingredients in the food being provided.

 For more information, email the Public Health Team or phone 5624 2411.